NahidMuntasir7/ai-powered-governance-dashboard/readme.md

 # 🏛️ AI-Powered Civic Feedback & Governance Platform

 A next-gen, AI-driven civic engagement system for governments and citizens.
-Built with Streamlit and Google Gemini 2.5 Flash (free API), it provides actionable intelligence, real-time dashboards, secure authentication, and robust analytics — fully functional locally and perfect for hackathons or civic innovation projects.
+Built with Streamlit and Google Gemini 2.5 Flash (free API), it provides actionable intelligence, real-time dashboards, secure authentication, and robust analytics, fully functional locally and perfect for hackathons or civic innovation projects.

 ---